HackYourFuture-CPH/program/courses/Backend/databases/week2/README.md

 ## Main Topics

-### Many-to-Many Relationships:
+### Many-to-Many Relationships

 - Explanation of many-to-many relationships
 - Handling many-to-many relationships with junction tables

-### Aggregate Functions:
+### Aggregate Functions

 - COUNT, AVG, SUM, MIN, MAX
 - GROUP BY clause

 ### Other database models

 - Brief theoretical overview
 - Key characteristics and use cases for each
 - Examples: